Hamza Shahbaz: Controversies

-Hamza was taken into custody on 11 June 2019, by the National Accountability Bureau due to allegations of corruption.
+Hamza was taken into custody on 11 June 2019 by the National Accountability Bureau due to allegations of corruption.
 The basis for his arrest was alleged money laundering and possession of assets beyond his known sources of income.

 In a separate controversy, the Federal Investigation Agency disclosed the existence of 28 anonymous accounts, which were allegedly used to launder Rs.
 16.3 billion, implicating seventeen thousand credit transactions.
-The agency asserted that eleven low-wage employees of the Sharif group were instrumental in carrying out these transactions.
+The agency asserted eleven low-wage employees of the Sharif group were instrumental in carrying out these transactions.
 Hamza, along with his father Shehbaz, were scheduled for indictment on 10 February 2022.
 However, the Special Central Court of Lahore postponed the indictment to 18 February 2022.

-In the case of the sugar scandal, the Federal Investigation Agency alleged that a sum of Rs.
-25 billion was laundered using employees of Ramzan Sugar Mills Limited and AI-Arabia Sugar Mills through fictitious accounts.
+In the case of the sugar scandal, the Federal Investigation Agency alleged a sum of Rs.
+25 billion was laundered using employees of Ramzan Sugar Mills and AI-Arabia Sugar Mills through fictitious accounts.
 In January 2022, Hamza secured pre-arrest bail in relation to the money laundering and sugar scams.
 Subsequently, on 24 February 2022, the Lahore High Court granted him bail in a case concerning possession of assets beyond known sources of income.

-On 12 May 2022, the National Accountability Bureau made a decision not to proceed with the prosecution of Hamza and his father, Shehbaz Sharif.
+On 12 May 2022, the National Accountability Bureau made a decision not to proceed with the prosecution of Hamza and his father Shehbaz Sharif.
 This decision came into effect a month after Shehbaz assumed the role of prime minister, following a vote of no confidence against the former prime minister.

 The initiation of these cases can be traced back to the tenure of the former prime minister, Imran Khan.
 However, with his removal from office, the proceedings were subsequently discontinued.
-The sequence of events has led to speculation that the initiation of these cases was a political move by the former prime minister to keep his political opponents entangled in legal proceedings.
+The sequence of events has led to speculation the initiation of these cases was a political move by the former prime minister to keep his political opponents entangled in legal proceedings.
 The charges against them were initially dismissed by the Special Central Court of Lahore on 12 October 2022.
 Subsequently, on 20 July 2023, another judge from the same court also ruled in their favour, further affirming their acquittal.